Rozdandy/africadelishms3/README.md

  ## **Wireframe**

  [Balsamiq App](https://balsamiq.com/) was used for the design architechture and the site mockups.
-Although, there were some minor changes in the design but mostly the layout on the app gave the guidance, a step by step guard to build the final website.
+Although, there were some minor changes in the design but mostly the layout on the app gave the guidance.
 Below is the link to the wireframe for the desktop and mobile device.

 **View all**

  * [Wireframe](wireframe/ms3mockup.pdf)

-# **FEATURES**
+# FEATURES

-  **Existing Features**
+  ## Existing Features

 ### Register Account

 * The registeration page allow intended users to register for free to create their own account.
-For security reason, there is a built-in authorization and    authentication  to check certain criteria to be met before an   account is validated.
+For security reason, there are built-in authorization and    authentication  to check certain criteria to be met before an account is validated.
 All passwords are hashed for further securities.

 ### Log In

-* This is for users that registered, more authentication and authorization was embedded to check that the hashed passwords and username if they matched in the database.
+* This is for users that registered, more authentication and authorization was embedded to ensure that the hashed passwords and username matched in the database.

 ### Log Out